 Director of Digital Strategy

-Doha Medani (she/her) is a compassionate health advocate and digital organizer who is deeply rooted in her identities as a Sudanese American, Black Muslim woman.
-She holds a B.S. in Nutrition Science from NC State University.
+Doha (she/her) is a compassionate health advocate and digital organizer who is deeply rooted in her identities as a Sudanese American, Black Muslim woman.
 She is an Ignite NC alum and a Re:Power Digital Organizing School graduate.
-Additionally, she has served as a political education trainer for the Youth Organizing Institute Freedom School for high school youth in her hometown, Greensboro, NC.
-Currently, she facilitates the Southern Organizers Healing Collective, amongst other wellness initiatives.
+She has served as a political education trainer for the Youth Organizing Institute Freedom School for high school youth in her hometown, Greensboro, NC.
+Currently, she facilitates the Southern Organizers Healing Collective, amongst other wellness initiatives for Muslim Women For.
+Doha is the moderator for PressOn’s Movement Journalism list-serv community.

 Contact Doha at firstname.lastname@example.org